-This is the second in our series of posts dissecting travel protection plans so you can better understand these often mysterious products.
-Each post will focus on one benefit of the plan, explaining what exactly that benefit covers and sharing real-life applications when possible so you can understand the value of that particular benefit.
+This is the second in our series of posts dissecting travel protection plans so you can better understand the benefits offered.
+Each post will focus on one benefit of the plan, explaining what exactly that benefit covers and sharing real-life applications when possible.

 Pretty much any travel protection plan you purchase – whether it’s a comprehensive trip cancellation plan or a more specific medical plan – will include coverage for emergency medical evacuation and repatriation of remains.
 These coverages are intended for unpleasant situations that travelers probably don’t want to think about, but in the event that the unthinkable should occur, this coverage can save travelers or their families thousands of dollars in expenses.